dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 Generally using binary extensions means the obfuscated scripts require :mod:`pyarmor_runtime` be created for different platforms, so they

-* only works for platforms which provides pre-built binaries
+* only works for platforms which provides pre-built binaries, refer to :doc:`../reference/environments`
-* may not be compatible with different builds of CPython interpreter
+* may not be compatible with different builds of CPython interpreter.
+For example, when obfuscating scripts by Python 3.8, they can't be run by Python 3.7, 3.9 etc.
 * often will not work correctly with alternative interpreters such as PyPy, IronPython or Jython

-For example, when obfuscating scripts by Python 3.8, they can't be run by Python 3.7, 3.9 etc.

 Another disadvantage of relying on binary extensions is that alternative import mechanisms (such as the ability to import modules directly from zipfiles) often won't work for extension modules (as the dynamic loading mechanisms on most platforms can only load libraries from disk).